-At two special events in Australia, Farwha Nielsen, Danish cross-cultural mediation specialist, will share her method of mediation that's been used successfully across Scandinavia in assisting individuals and families facing forced marriage .
+At two special events in Australia (February 2019), Farwha Nielsen, Danish cross-cultural mediation specialist, shared her method of mediation that's been used successfully across Scandinavia in assisting individuals and families facing forced marriage.

 Farwha is the author of “intercultural dialogue and conflict mediation” and for the last 20 years has worked systematically with family conflicts and honour-related issues such as forced marriage.
 She regularly collaborates with government, non-government organisations, education institutions and law enforcement, and her expertise in working with traumatised refugee families saw her nominated for a Sydney Peace Prize in 2017.

-These events are a unique opportunity for interested members of the sector to hear about Farwha’s work and to consider the opportunities her method may present for responding to forced marriage in Australia.
+These events were a unique opportunity for government and civil society stakeholders to hear about Farwha’s work and to consider the opportunities her method may present for responding to forced marriage in Australia.